KHAII21/CPC357_Project_EnviroAlert/README.md

 # EnviroAlert (Smart Fire,Rain and Temperature Monitoring and Alert System for Lecture Hall)

 ## Project Description

 The **Enviro Alert** is an IoT-based solution designed to monitor and alert on fire, rain, and temperature conditions outside of the lecture halls and buildings.
 Using a combination of sensors like MQ2 for smoke, DHT11 for temperature and humidity, and a rain sensor, this system provides real-time data and early warnings.
 The system integrates with cloud platforms to ensure timely alerts and facilitate remote monitoring.

+## Contributions to UN Sustainable Development Goals

+The EnviroAlert contributes to:
-The Weather and Fire Sentinel contributes to the UN Sustainable Development Goals (SDG) 3: Good Health and Well-being, SDG 4: Quality Education, and SDG 13: Climate Action by ensuring a safer learning environment, promoting health through early detection of risks, and supporting climate action through environmental monitoring.
+- **SDG 3: Good Health and Well-being**: Ensuring a safer learning environment and promoting health through early detection of risks.
+- **SDG 4: Quality Education**: Supporting uninterrupted education by maintaining a safe environment.
+- **SDG 13: Climate Action**: Supporting climate action through environmental monitoring.
+.
 ---

 ## Key Features